 The temperature can drop to around 0°C at night, especially at higher altitudes.
 It’s important to note that Upper Mustang is a high-altitude region, with most of its terrain above 3,000 meters (9,800 feet) above sea level.
 Therefore, the weather can be unpredictable, and sudden changes in temperature and conditions can occur, especially in higher elevations.

 You can expect to encounter many other trekkers, and lodges and teahouses can be busy.
 Some of the less popular routes may have fewer trekkers and be less crowded.
-If you prefer to avoid crowds, you may want to consider trekking in the shoulder season, such as in October or November when the weather is still good but the number of trekkers on the trail tends to be lower.
+For fewer crowds, consider trekking in the shoulder season, like October or November, when the weather remains favorable.

 Highlights of the Upper Mustang Trek in September

-The upper Mustang trek in September is an amazing adventure that takes you through the scenic landscape and cultural highlights of the Mustang region in Nepal.
+In September, the Upper Mustang trek offers a fantastic journey through Mustang’s stunning landscapes and cultural highlights in Nepal.
 Here are some of the highlights of the trek in September: